vitoska26/agrotech_project/README.md

 * x8 4mm Sub-Surface irrigation drips

 Disclaimers:
 * We were able to monitor up to 2 sensors at a time so the code is for 2 sensors only.
-In order to keep both systems as much alike as possible, the code at the #2 esp is the same except the THINGSPEAK channel it's uploading to, and the SM mark.
+In order to keep both systems as much alike as possible, the code at the #2 esp is the same except the THINGSPEAK channel it's uploading to, and of course the SM mark.
-* Each type of plant was irrigated by a different soil moisture percentage marks decided by previous researches.
+* Each type of plant was irrigated by a different soil moisture percentage mark based on previous studies.

 We researched a lot so we could use all the materials properly.
 We have included here the links that were most effective for us in building the system.